 A Tree-Troll who's rather embarrassed to be so short by normal Tree-Troll standards.

 A Tree-Troll drawing for a comic book revamp pitch.
 He is a rotten twisted Ent-like servant for a treacherous, lunatic sorceress.
 No definite deadline, so this fits neatly between pending projects.
+I usually see my influences long after a sketch is finished.
+For me it's a treasure chest of inspiration.
+There is a hint of Michael Kalutain this sketch.

 Thorn Goon scaled next to a tall human half-wit who is 5 times more intelligent than himself.